 With so many variables it can be difficult to keep track of everything you need.
-A checklist provides a step-by-step guide to organize and execute your next event.
+A checklist provides a step-by-step guide to organizing and executing your next event.
 Don’t have one?
 Click here to download our helpful checklist.

 Manage your calendar.

-When do you have to register by?
+When do you have to register?
 When do you need to send invites?
 When should you post on social media?
 When can you drop off your material?
-When can you set-up?
+When can you set it up?
 Do you have the answers to these questions?
 If not, find out.
 Keep track of every important date leading up to the event, that way you’re never caught off guard.
 Mark all event deadlines down on your calendar.